Frank Cottrell-Boyce: Career

-He wrote and staged his first original theatre production Proper Clever at the Liverpool Playhouse during the city's European Capital of Culture Year, in 2008.
+He wrote and staged his first original theatre production Proper Clever at the Liverpool Playhouse during the city's European Capital of Culture year, 2008.
 On 18 September 2010, he co-presented the Papal Visit at Hyde Park with TV personality Carol Vorderman.
 In June 2012, he assumed the position of Professor of Reading (the first such professorship) at Liverpool Hope University.

 Cottrell-Boyce was the writer of the 2012 Summer Olympics opening ceremony, whose storyline he based on Shakespeare's The Tempest.
 He collaborated with director Danny Boyle and other members of the creative team, including designer Mark Tildesley, in the development of the story and themes, and wrote "short documents that told the story of each segment" to provide context for choreographers, builders and other participants.
 He also wrote the brochure, the stadium announcements and the media guide for presenter Huw Edwards.

 Three months later, Cottrell-Boyce won the 2012 Guardian Children's Fiction Prize for The Unforgotten Coat.
-That story of a crosscultural friendship was inspired by a Mongolian girl he met as a writer visiting her school, whose family was subsequently deported by the British immigration office.
+That story of a cross-cultural friendship was inspired by a Mongolian girl he met as a writer visiting her school, whose family was subsequently deported by the British immigration office.
 It was commissioned by Reader Organisation of Liverpool and 50,000 copies were given away.
 The Guardian Prize is judged by a panel of British children's writers and recognises the year's best book by an author who has not yet won it.
 Interviewed by the sponsoring newspaper, Cottrell-Boyce told The Guardian that "I'm definitely a children's writer[;] that's what I want to be.
 I'm always trying to get rid of everything else. ...
 The movies I'm doing are ones that have been on the blocks for a long time."

-Cottrell-Boyce was made an Honorary Doctor of Literature at Edge Hill University on 16 July 2013.
+Cottrell-Boyce was awarded an Honorary Doctorate of Literature at Edge Hill University on 16 July 2013.

 In 2014, Cottrell-Boyce wrote an episode of Doctor Who, titled "In the Forest of the Night".
 He also wrote the second episode of the tenth series, "Smile".
 In September 2015, Cottrell-Boyce held the keynote speech at the Children's and Young Adult Program of the 15th Berlin International Literature Festival.

-In January 2018, he was on the victorious Keble College, Oxford University Challenge "famous alumni" team; he got almost all of the points scored by Keble (total score 240) and was lionized on social media as a consequence; Reading University scored 0 in that game, thus making television history.
+In January 2018, he was on the victorious Keble College, Oxford University Challenge "famous alumni" team; he won almost all of the points scored by Keble (total score 240) and was lionized on social media as a consequence; Reading University scored 0 in that game, thus making television history.

 Cottrell-Boyce is an advocate for reading aloud and patron of The Reader Organisation. a charity that works through volunteers to bring literature to everyone, through reading aloud in prisons, care homes and other community spaces.
-In July 2024 he was appointed as Children's Laureate for the term 2024 to 2026, succeeding Joseph Coelho.
+In July 2024, he was appointed as Children's Laureate for the term 2024 to 2026, succeeding Joseph Coelho.